wagood/laralist/README.md

 * [Laravel PDF](https://github.com/spatie/laravel-pdf) This package provides a simple way to create PDFs in Laravel apps.
 Under the hood it uses Chromium to generate PDFs from Blade views.
 You can use modern CSS features like grid and flexbox to create beautiful PDFs. <!-- pdf -->

+* [Laravel Phone](https://github.com/Propaganistas/Laravel-Phone) Adds phone number functionality to Laravel based on the PHP port of libphonenumber by Google

 * [PHP2JS](https://rmunate.github.io/PHP2JS) Share PHP-defined variables directly with the JavaScript files you want to use in your system. <!-- js, javascript -->

 * [PunchCard](https://github.com/TomasVotruba/punchcard) package provides basic fluent config classes for the Laravel project ```/config``` directory.